microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

         -rltt, --tag_title                (release: argument type String, This argument is used to provide the release tag title)
         -rlua, --upload_assets            (release: argument type String, This argument is used to provide the upload artifact assets files (comma separate, e.g. -rlua=archive.zip, support.doc))
         -rle, --edit_release              (release: argument type Boolean, This argument is used to edit a release in Github Repository (default state is False))
         -rld, --delete_release            (release: argument type Boolean, This argument is used to delete a release in Github Repository (default state is False))
+        -rldec, --disbale_release_error_check (release: argument type Boolean, This argument is used to disable the release error check condition (default state is False))

     Deployment operation arguments:
         -deploy, --deployment                 (deploy:argument type Boolean, This argument is used to set the deployment operation (default state is False))